fglock/PerlOnJava/FEATURE_MATRIX.md

 - ❌  **Fetching network info**: endprotoent, endservent, gethostbyaddr, gethostbyname, gethostent, getnetbyaddr, getnetbyname, getnetent, getprotobyname, getprotobynumber, getprotoent, getservbyname, getservbyport, getservent, sethostent, setnetent, setprotoent, setservent
 - ❌  **Keywords related to the control flow of the Perl program**: `dump` operator.
 - ❌  **Tail calls**: `goto` going to a different subroutine as a tail call is not supported.
+- ❌  **Regex differences**:
+    - Java's regular expression engine does not support duplicate named capture groups.
+In Java, each named capturing group must have a unique name within a regular expression.

 ## Language Differences and Workarounds